 The more you know about these different types of learning styles, the more prepared you will be to help yourself (or your children) learn a new skill, idea, language, or concept—no matter what the material may be.

-What Are the 7 Different Learning Styles?
+What Are The 7 Different Types Of Learning Styles?

-Here are the 7 learning styles:
+Here are the 7 types of learning styles:

 1. Visual (Spatial)